chaitanya-vanapamala/sentiment_class_huggingface_bert/README.md

 I have usign the DistilBertSequenceClassification model with pretrain weights from *distilbert-base-uncased*.

+>In order to reduce the time taken for training and memory utilisation I have used distil-bert instead of bert model.

 The Huggingface library provides us **Trainer** object, which can we used to train our model without the need of making a training loop ourselfs.

 ## Results